All Episodes

 So you can sue a judge personally.

-and this causes a huge amount of problem for them because each and every one of those individuals that you might sue as an individual has to participate, makes that court case drag on, has to go get their own attorney, starts costing them money.
+And this causes a huge amount of problem for them because each and every one of those individuals that you might sue as an individual has to participate, makes that court case drag on, has to go get their own attorney, starts costing them money.

-I would also file with the city fair housing, I would file with any state fair housing, I would also file with any state uh um organization that supports housing in any way, shape, or form that has ever sent money to the U of Dub.
+I would also file with any state organization that supports housing in any way, shape, or form that has ever sent money to the U of Dub.

-So I'd have a federal court case going, a state court case going, I'd have a city court case going, I would go to all the state agencies and file complaints against it on the fair housing.
+I would go to all the state agencies and file complaints against it on the fair housing.

 That would just be the start, okay?